Two Scoops of Django 3.x FAQ

 It means that this book is going to support Django's 3.0, 3.1, and 3.2 LTS releases, giving it a lifetime of about 3 years of usefulness.

-For e-books, we're starting with PDF then expanding to epub and mobi formats.
+For e-books, we're starting with PDF then may expand to epub and mobi formats.

 For print, we definitely will have a paperback version that we'll release on Amazon

 When will the print edition come out?

 We're not certain but probably before summer of 2021.
 Here's why:

 1. We want to have printed books good until April 2024, which means they have to link to Django 3.x docs.